selfup/DevOpsOne/README.md

 You may also ```RAILS_ENV=production  rake db:setup```

+### The script now creates a new pg user but you still ahve to manually make a password for that pg user

+    sudo -u postgres psql
+    \password your_pg_user_name
+    \q

 ##### My next feautre is to automagically create and PG Database as well as the ```config/database.yml``` file

 ####One script to automate the whole process!